wroberts/pygermanet/README.rst

 GermaNet, but this has now been removed from the current NLTK distribution.
-This API was called GermaNLTK_ and was described in some detail in `NLTK Issue 604`_.  pygermanet shamelessly imitates the interface of this older NLTK code.
+This API was called GermaNLTK_ and was described in some detail in `NLTK Issue 604`_.  pygermanet shamelessly imitates the interface of this older NLTK code, which was, in turn, based on the standard NLTK interface to WordNet.

 .. _NLTK:           http://www.nltk.org/
 .. _GermaNLTK:      https://docs.google.com/document/d/1rdn0hOnJNcOBWEZgipdDfSyjJdnv_sinuAUSDSpiQns/edit?hl=en